doughsay/room.js/doc/DEMO_MUDLIB.md

 | destroyOnUse : Boolean      | True if the object should be destroyed after use.
 Defaults to false. |

 - To keep this as simple as possible, edibled object are either single use (when destroyOnUse is true) or inexhaustible (when false).
-- See also **lib\_ediblecontainer** below, which is not destroyed when used, but handles its own exhaustion state.
+- See also **lib.ediblecontainer** below, which is not destroyed when used, but handles its own exhaustion state.

 Triggers: